brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 }
 ```

-You will notice we will use heavily `shared_ptr` to wrap our classes.
+You will notice we will be using `shared_ptr` to wrap our classes.
 It is not accidental.
-In fact, all LitTorch modules are a shared pointer to the implementation of a given class.
+In fact, all LibTorch modules are a shared pointer to the implementation of a given class.
 Thus, all `torch::nn` modules can be passed by value directly.
-E.g. the linear layer `nn::Linear` is just and alias for `std::shared_ptr<nn::LinearImpl>`, where `LinearImpl` is the implementation.
-Because of this, the documentation suggests initializing modules with `nullptr` as default value of the pointer, and initialize dynamically the classes lates, because the alternative would to call the default constructor `Linear()` which is not defined.
+E.g. the linear layer `nn::Linear` is just an alias for `std::shared_ptr<nn::LinearImpl>`, where `nn::LinearImpl` is the implementation.
+Because of this, the documentation suggests initializing modules with `nullptr` as the default value of the pointer, and initializing the implementation dynamically later when needed.
+This is because the alternative of not initializing the pointer would call the default constructor e.g. `Linear()` which is not defined, and lead to a compilation error.

-There's a subtle difference in the `LayerNorm` initialization.
+There's also a subtle difference in the `LayerNorm` initialization.
 By design, `LayerNorm` accepts a list of normalized dimensions as input.
-Alternatively, when a single `int` value is passed, only the last dimension of the input is normalized, and will resized to the integer argument value.
-This is the default behaviour in Python.
-However In C++, `LayerNorm` does not include the 'single integer' constructor initialization, so we have to pass it as a singleton list.
+Alternatively, in the python implementation, when a single `int` value is passed, only the last dimension of the input is normalized, and will be resized to the integer value.
+However, in C++, `LayerNorm` does not include the constructor initialization with a single integer argument, so we have to use the general constructor and pass it as a singleton list.

-#### Final Model
+#### Final GPTlite Model

 Putting it all together: